Vasant Narasimhan: Novartis chief executive (2017–present)

 As part of a "more comprehensive commitment to ethics”, Narasimhan has moved to settle long standing bribery and anti-trust cases facing Novartis in the US, China, Vietnam and Greece.

 Memberships

-Narasimhan is a member of the U.S. National Academy of Medicine and a member of the board of fellows of Harvard Medical School.
-Since February 2023, he has been the chair, and is also former board member and treasurer of the Pharmaceutical Research and Manufacturers of America (PhRMA).
+Narasimhan is a member of the U.S. National Academy of Medicine, a member of the board of fellows of Harvard Medical School, and a member of the Board of Trustees of the University of Chicago.
+He has served as chair of Pharmaceutical Research and Manufacturers of America (PhRMA), and remains on its board of directors.
+Narasimhan has been a member of the Council of Foreign Relations since 2026.

 He is on the board of African Parks, a nonprofit conservation organization, and since December 2022 is the chair of the board.

+In 2026, he was added to the board of Anthropic.

 Recognition

 In 2015, Fortune listed Narasimhan 7th in their '40 under 40' list.
+In 2025, he was listed as one of the TIME100 Most Influential People in Health.

 Personal life

 Narasimhan married Srishti Gupta in 2003, after meeting her at Harvard while organizing an Asian cultural festival.
 They have two children and live in Basel, Switzerland.
 Narasimhan is a vegetarian.